rollkit/bitcoin-da/README.md

 Example:
 ========

-	// ExampleWrite tests that write data to the blockchain works as expected.
-It
+	// ExampleWrite tests that write data to the blockchain works as expected. func ExampleWrite() {
-	// returns the transaction hash of the reveal transaction. func ExampleWrite() {
 		// Example usage
 		fmt.Println("writing...")